Fu-Huan-Mei/hello-world/GitHublearningPractice.md

 ```
 # Finding ways to contribute to open source on GitHub
 ## If you are interested in machine learning, you can find relevant projects and good first issues by visiting[https://github.com/topics/machine-learning]
+## You can browse popular topics by visiting [Topics].
+## You can also search for repositories that match a topic you're interested in.
+For more information, see [Searching for repositories."]